 ![]() |

-Mangosteen Soap Demonstration: The Soap Master here will be wearing one of the villages cotton hand dyed batik shirts.
+Mangosteen Soap Demonstration: The Soap Master here will be wearing one of the village's cotton hand-dyed batik shirts. |

 ![]() |